DFHack/dfhack/docs/plugins/burrow.rst

 to add or remove tiles with the corresponding properties.

+Flood fill selects tiles spreading out from a starting tile if they:

-For flood fill, all tiles that match the properties (from the list above) of the specified start tile will be included.
+- match the inside/outside and hidden/revealed properties of the starting tile
+- match the walkability group of the starting tile OR (if the starting tile is walkable) is adjacent to a tile with the same walkability group as the starting tile

 When flood adding, the flood fill will also stop at any tiles that have already been added to the burrow.
 Similarly for flood removing, the flood will also stop at tiles that are not in the burrow.

 Examples
 --------